supermaxiste/ARPEGGIO/README.md

 ## Installation

-To install this workflow you first need to [install Snakemake via Conda](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).
-Once everything is set up, run the following commands to clone the ARPEGGIO repository to your computer and run the workflow through conda.
+To install this workflow you first need to [install Snakemake via Conda](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) and [Singularity](http://singularity.lbl.gov/).
+Once everything is set up, run the following commands to clone the ARPEGGIO repository to your computer and run the workflow through Conda and Docker:

 ```
 git clone https://github.com/supermaxiste/ARPEGGIO
 cd ARPEGGIO
-snakemake --use-conda
+snakemake --use-conda --use-singularity
 ```
 ## Setup and run